Llano Estacado: Economy

 The economy of the Llano Estacado is predominantly agricultural, with farming of various crops prevalent, as is cattle ranching.
-Oil and gas production is also prevalent on the Llano Estacado.
+Oil and gas production is also intense throughout the Llano Estacado making it one of the most productive petrochemical areas in the United States.

 Overuse of the aquifer in the past has persuaded some farmers to return to dryland crops, leading to less rainwater reaching the playas.

 "Cotton, grain sorghum, corn, wheat, peanuts, sunflowers, grapes, vegetables, and cattle produced in the region literally go around the world.
 Their economic impact on our area is in the billions of dollars ... and the availability of water is a key factor influencing the region's agribusiness economy."

 One of the largest economic drivers on the Llano Estacado is in energy production, with the region experiencing significant activity for producing oil and natural gas associated with the Permian Basin.
 Additionally, solar and wind farms have proliferated on the Llano Estacado due to the region's dry and windy climate making it a favorable location for the production of renewable energy.